 Vision Statement: Our Commitment to Equity, Diversity and Inclusion

 Our Vision Statement outlines our overall aspirational commitment and vision for EDI in our governance bodies now and in the future.
 The graphic below highlights the guiding principles of this vision statement.

-Inclusion, Diversity, Equity and Advisory (IDEA) Committee
+Inclusion, Diversity, and Equity Advisory (IDEA) Committee

-In late 2022, Doctors of BC’s Board approved the creation of the Inclusion, Diversity, Equity and Advisory (IDEA) Committee to provide advice to the Board and the Association on EDI related issues pertaining to Doctors of BC governance bodies, members, and the profession at large.
+In late 2022, Doctors of BC’s Board approved the creation of the Inclusion, Diversity, and Equity Advisory (IDEA) Committee to provide advice to the Board and the Association on EDI related issues pertaining to Doctors of BC governance bodies, members, and the profession at large.
 It will also provide input on – and support implementation of – the Board’s EDI goals.

 This new committee replaces the previous Diversity and Inclusion Advisory Working Group, whose purpose was to provide input on the implementation of the Barrier Assessment recommendations as well as advice and input on a wide range of EDI related work within the Association, which has since been completed.